mdx-workshop/mdx-submissions21/paper.md

 ## Latent Source

-Music source separation aims to separate symbolic-labeled target instruments sets defined by the training dataset.
+Conditioned music source separation models, such as LaSAFT-Net [@choi:2020] and Meta-TasNet [@samuel:2020], aim to separate symbolic-labeled target instruments sets defined by the training dataset.
-However, some musical sub-components can be grouped as a single instrument even if they have different sonic characteristics.
+However, some musical sub-components can be grouped as a single instrument even if they have different sonic characteristics in such dataset.
-For example, bass-drum and Hi-hat are included in `drums set' though they have different timbre.
+For example, bass-drum and Hi-hat are included in 'drums set' though they have different timbre in the MUSDB18 dataset [@rafii:2017].
 Arbitrary instruments set, which do not share the common acoustic features, might make a model hinder separating it from a mixture.
 It is even more challenging for conditioned source separation models, which modulate internal features according to a given conditioning symbol.

-Some existing studies adopted latent source analysis [@choi:2020; @wisdom:2020; @choi:2021] to relax the problems caused by symbolically grouped instruments' sets.
+Some existing studies adopted latent source analysis [@choi:2020; @wisdom:2020; @choi:2021] to relax the problems caused by symbolically labeled instruments' sets.
 They assume that a model can learn a latent source that can deal with a more detailed aspect of sound from a given training dataset.
 For example, a LaSAFT block aims to analyze frequency patterns of latent sources.
 It aggregates the analyzed patterns by computing an attention matrix between latent sources and a given input conditioning symbol (e.g., one-hot encoding vector that specifies which source a user wants to separate).
-In this paper, we apply the concepts of latent source to consider sub-components of grouped instrument's set.
+In this paper, we adopt the latent source analysis method, proposed in [@choi:2020], to analyze sub-components of grouped instrument's set.

 # Light-weight latent Source Attentive Frequency Transformation Network